Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Spectral contrastive learning on population data

 Next, we formalize the assumption that very few edges cross different ground-truth classes.
 It turns out that it suffices to assume that the labels are recoverable from the augmentations (which is also equivalent to that two examples in different classes can rarely be augmented into the same point). \begin{assumption}[Labels are recoverable from augmentations] Let $\bar{x}\sim \pndata$ and $y(\bar{x})$ be its label.
 Let the augmentation $x\sim \aug{\bar{x}}$.
 We assume that there exists a classifier $g$ that can predict $y(\bar{x})$ given $x$ with error at most $\alpha$.
 That is, $g(x)=y(\bar{x})$ with probability at least $1-\alpha$. \end{assumption}

+A small $\alpha$ in Assumption~\ref{definition:accurate_partition} means that different classes are ``separated'' in the sense that data from different classes have very few (at most $O(\alpha)$) shared augmentations.
+Alternatively, one can think of this assumption as assuming that the augmentation graph can be partitioned into $r$ clusters each corresponding to augmentations from one class, and there are at most $O(\alpha)$ edges across the clusters.
+This is typically true for real-world image data like ImageNet, since for any two images from different classes (e.g., images of a Husky and a Birman cat), using the typical data augmentations such as adding noise and random cropping can rarely (with exponentially small probability) lead to the same augmented image.

+Typically, both $\rho$ in Assumption~\ref{assumption:at_most_m_clusters} and $\alpha$ in Assumption~\ref{assumption:realizable} are small positive values that are much less than 1.
+However, $\rho$ can be much larger than $\alpha$.
+Recall that $\rho$ can be expected to be at least inverse polynomial in dimension.
+In contrast, $\alpha$ characterizes the separation between classes and are expected to be exponentially small in typical cases.
+For example, in the running example of Section~\ref{section:augmentation_graph} with Gaussian perturbation augmentation, if $\sigma\sqrt{d}$ is smaller than the minimum distance between two subpopulations, we can rarely augment two datapoints from distinct subpopulations into a shared augmentation, and therefore $\alpha$ is expected to exponentially small.
+Our analysis below operates in the reasonable regime where $\rho^2$ is larger than $\alpha$, which intuitively means that the internal connection within the cluster is bigger than the separation between the clusters.

-We also introduce the following assumption which states that some universal minimizer of the population spectral contrastive loss can be realized by the hypothesis class.
+We also introduce the following assumption which states that some minimizer of the population spectral contrastive loss can be realized by the hypothesis class.

-\begin{assumption}[Realizability] Let $\hyp$ be a hypothesis class containing functions from $\adata$ to $\Real^k$.
+\begin{assumption}[Expressivity of the hypothesis class] Let $\hyp$ be a hypothesis class containing functions from $\adata$ to $\Real^k$.
 We assume that at least one of the global minima of $\Loss{f}$ belongs to $\hyp$. \end{assumption}

-Our main theorem bound from above the linear probe error of the features learned by minimizing the population spectral contrastive loss. \begin{theorem} Assume the representation dimension $k\ge 2r$ and Assumption~\ref{definition:accurate_partition} holds for $\alpha>0$.
+Our main theorem bound from above the linear probe error of the feature learned by minimizing the \textit{population} spectral contrastive loss.
+In Theorem~\ref{theorem:end_to_end} we extend this result to the case where both the feature and the linear head are learned from empirical datasets. \begin{theorem}[Main theorem for infinite/population pretraining data case] Assume the representation dimension $k\ge 2r$ and Assumption~\ref{definition:accurate_partition} holds for $\alpha>0$.
 Let $\hyp$ be a hypothesis class that satisfies Assumption~\ref{assumption:realizable} and let $\globalminf\in\hyp$ be a minimizer of $\Loss{f}$.
 Then, we have